 Check that the wheel is properly mounted

-Sometimes what looks like a run-out wheel is simply a wheel that is not seated properly.
-Check that it is properly seated on the axle and that there is no play. -
+Sometimes what looks like a wheel that's off-center is simply a wheel that's not properly seated.
+Check that it's properly seated on the axle and that there's no play. -

 Check the brakes

 If your bike has rim brakes, align the brake pads with the rim.
-This will help you better detect any deflection.
-If you use disc brakes, make sure they are not rubbing. -
+This will help you better detect any deviation.
+If you use disc brakes, make sure they're not rubbing. -

-If the wheel is too far off-center, the brakes may rub too much.
+If the wheel is too off-center, the brakes may be rubbing too much.
 In this case, loosening them slightly will allow you to work more freely.

-Truing your bike wheel may seem like a challenge at first, but if you take it easy and follow the right steps, it's easier than you might think.
-Here's a step-by-step guide to help you do it without complications and with good results.
+Truing your bike wheel may seem like a challenge at first, but with patience and following the right steps, it's easier than you think.
+Here's a step-by-step guide to help you do it without complications and with great results.

-The first thing is to observe the movement of the wheel to identify the problem areas.
+The first thing is to observe the movement of the wheel to identify problem areas.

 -

-Watch the spin : Spin the wheel and see if the rim moves sideways (lateral runout) or is "bumpy" (vertical runout).
+Look at the twist: Spin the wheel and see if the rim moves sideways (lateral runout) or if it has bumps (vertical runout).

 -

-Use a household marker : Place something stationary, such as a zip tie or a pencil attached to the frame, near the hoop.
-This will help you detect points where the hoop is getting too close or too far away.
+Use a homemade marker: Place something fixed, such as a zip tie or a pencil attached to the frame, near the rim.
+This will help you detect where the rim gets too close or too far away.

 2. Adjust the spoke tension